- Checking your spend report

 There is a cashback incentive for members to check their spend figures quarterly.
-Complete the member spend report and if a supplier doesn’t report spend and you report the missing spend for a framework to CPC, you will receive 25% (excluding VAT) of the income that is due to CPC from the supplier.
-This initiative was introduced in 2016/2017 for all members and rolled back to also include 2015/2016.
+Complete the member spend report and if a supplier doesn’t report spend and you report the missing spend for a framework to CPC, you will receive 50% (excluding VAT) of the income that is due to CPC from the supplier, the exception being Building Cleaning and Catering frameworks where the rebate is 25%.
+This initiative was upgraded from a flat rate of 25% in December 2019 having originally been introduced in 2016/2017 for all members and rolled back to also include 2015/2016.
 It is well worth checking your spend each quarter as the biggest cashback to date is £3123.98.

 Why should you check your spend reports?